 On of the big hits with a novelty sound was Lieutenant Pigeon’s ‘Mouldy Old Dough’.
 Here was a group with a name that was hard to spell with a twin piano attack and a 60 year old band member.
-The thing that grabbed me however was the ‘penny whistle’ which pianist Robert Woodward would whip out to provide a bit of relief from the plonking pianos and growling drummers.
+The thing that grabbed me however was the ‘penny whistle’ which pianist Robert Woodward would whip out to provide a bit of relief from the plonking pianos and growling drummer.

 Just prior to glam Lieutenant Pigeon used the familiar to sound quite futuristic, a bit like some of Joe Meek’s work in the 60’s.
-Of course they were just a group of lad’s form Coventry (and their mum) who got lucky, they scraped another hit before we tired of them and they sloped off to earn a crust round the working men’s clubs.
+Of course they were just a group of lad’s from Coventry (and their mum) who got lucky, they scraped another hit before we tired of them and they sloped off to earn a crust round the working men’s clubs.
 Their legacy lived on with me as I bought a penny whistle, not quite a penny but certainly in my price range.
 I learned to play the theme from the ‘Mouldy Old Dough’ and moved onto something a bit more rock.

 Another exotic sound from 1972 came from Chicory Tip.
 Like all the other bands at the time they were 60’s survivors, in this instance from Maidstone Kent, who had been around for the last five years trying to make a living from the music business.
 Amazingly their big hit ‘Son of My Father’ was written by non other than Giorgio Moroder which is probably why it features an early sighting of the Moog Synthesiser.
 It sounds great although to this day I still don’t know most of the lyrics to the song.

 The band recorded in this commercial vein for a while but apparently at their dark hearts they were rockers who rather fancied themselves as Deep Purple.
-As we already had Deep Purple we didn’t want another one but the band did manage to record ‘The Future is Past’ before the public totally lost interest and they were forced to dust off the Moog to preserve their ever diminishing returns.
+As we already had Deep Purple we didn’t want another one but the band did manage to record ‘The Future is Past’*before the public totally lost interest and they were forced to dust off the Moog to preserve their ever diminishing returns.